MooersLab/MooersLab/README.md

 I made a concerted effort to generate at least 5,000 words a day from that point to just before Christmas.
 Then family obligations reduced my daily word generation.
 Nonetheless, I had a five-fold increase in the total word count for November and December.
-I think that a six-sevenfold increase may be possible.
+A six-sevenfold increase may be possible.
-Overall, it seems that a 5-fold increase in word count may be more sustainable if you make a conscious effort.
+Overall, a 5-fold increase in word count may be more sustainable if you make a conscious effort.
 I expect that a three-fold increase is more realistic with all of the disruptions from doing experiments, administration, teaching, service, and travel.

 The slight decrease in word count after the new year may reflect a shift in my focus toward turning more of my writing into publishable products.
 This decrease may reflect more effort focused on editing text.

 I was surprised that there was not a more significant decrease.
-I may have compensated by starting the use of a digital voice recorder (DVR) in mid-January 2024 during my 25-minute commutes to my office.
+I may have compensated by using a digital voice recorder (DVR) in mid-January 2024 during my 25-minute commutes to my office.
 Much of my mutterings are rubbish, but I occasionally harvest useful thoughts.
 The DVR has extended my generative writing time by 30-60 minutes daily.